suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/index.markdown

 Welcome to my homepage!

 I am a visiting scientist in the Theoretical Statistics and Mathematics Unit of the Indian Statistical Institute in Kolkata, India.

-I study the role of Hopf algebras or quantum groups in noncommutative geometry.
+My research interest lies in Hopf algebras and noncommutative geometry.
+Recently, I have started learning about subfactor theory.